An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: Uniform stability and related results

-Lemma~\ref{lem-holder} and elliptic theory gives us $\varphi\in\calC^2(\Rd)$.
+Lemma~\ref{lem-holder} and the theory of elliptic PDE's give us $\varphi\in\calC^2(\Rd)$.
 From \eqref{25} we also have $\varphi\leq V^\al_\eps$.
 To show that equality we consider the minimizing selector $u(\cdot)$ of \eqref{30}.
 Existence of such selector is assured from Lemma~\ref{lem-cont}.
 Hence we have

 Since $u(x)\in\M(x)$ for all $x$, the solution $X$ corresponding to this Markov control is admissible.
 Therefore applying It\^{o}'s formula we get

 Now we use the non-negativity of $\varphi$ to conclude that